lanquillon/euonair-assessment/README.md

 ## Verification
 - Review `extracted_text.md` for extraction quality before generating questions.
-- Edit `questions.json` if you want to refine wording or options.
+- Edit questions JSON if you want to refine wording or options.
 - Import generated `.h5p` files into your LMS/Lumi with the `H5P.MultiChoice` library available.

 ## Troubleshooting